Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 But something changed in me that day.
 As I tossed the last of my fish out, I realized I hadn’t been focusing on the journey; I was obsessed with the end goal.
 So, I sat amidst the chaos, surrounded by old trays and useless pumps, and just thought.
 Maybe I was aiming too high, too fast.

 That same week, I learned that good things take time.
 I hit the local garden shop for advice and ended up chatting with a wonderful old lady named Marge—an absolute wonder in the gardening world.
 She taught me how to start anew and reminded me that all it takes is patience and a pinch of humility.
-Together, fine-tuned my hydroponic setup, adjusting heating, lighting, and even the water pH levels—all things I’d ignored in my initial haphazard splurge.
+Together, we fine-tuned my hydroponic setup, adjusting heating, lighting, and even the water pH levels—all things I’d ignored in my initial haphazard splurge.

 The Harvest